StarCodes2/alx-backend/0x02-i18n/README.md

 - **5-app.py**: Mocks the login process.
 - **6-app.py**: Define get_locale function to use a user’s preferred local if it is supported.
 - **7-app.py**: Define a get_timezone function and use the babel.timezoneselector decorator.
+- **ap.py**: Define a get_timezone function and use the babel.timezoneselector decorator and returns an html file that display current time.